joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ### Acceptance criteria

-* You have a GitHub repo with everything needed to build the Docker image.
+* OK You have a GitHub repo with everything needed to build the Docker image.
-* You do a demo, where you build the image, run a container and access content from a browser.
+* OK You do a demo, where you build the image, run a container and access content from a browser.
-* You have used a nice looking web template, different from the one shown in the webcast.
+* OK You have used a nice looking web template, different from the one shown in the webcast.
-* You are able to explain what you do in the Dockerfile.
+* OK You are able to explain what you do in the Dockerfile.
-* You are able to show where the apache config files are located (in a running container).
+* OK You are able to show where the apache config files are located (in a running container).
-* You have documented your configuration in your report.
+* OK You have documented your configuration in your report.

 ### Realisation